Cruduper/OrderTracker/OrderTracker.Solution/README.md

 ## Known Bugs and issues

 * _No known bugs_
-* _Issue: code would have been marginally easier to read and easier to extend had I given my Vendor and Order classes "id" properties in order to easily identify specific vendors and orders.
-As this is a learning project and not production code, I chose to purposely make the assignment more challenging and truly test my newfound knowledge of Razor and logical program flow by omitting these extremely useful properties.
+* Issue: code would have been marginally easier to read and more extensible had I given my Vendor and Order classes "id" properties in order to easily identify each specific vendor and order.
+As this is an early C# learning project and not production code, I chose to purposely make the assignment more challenging and truly test my newfound knowledge of Razor and logical program flow by omitting these extremely useful properties.

 ## License